MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visuals/index.md

 ### Registering your own name for a visual

-At some point there may be conflicts between different Visual Libraries or maybe you just want to refer to a visual by a different name.
+At some point there may be conflicts between different Visual Libraries or perhaps you just want to refer to a visual by a different name.
 In this case you can use an assembly attribute to register a different name for a given visual

 ```C#
 [assembly: Visual("MyMaterialName", typeof(VisualMarker.MaterialVisual))]
 ```

 Which will now let you do the following

 ```xaml
 <ContentPage ...
              Visual="MyMaterialName">